lidofinance/dual-governance/scripts/deploy/Readme.md

     ```
     CHAIN=<"mainnet" OR "holesky" OR "holesky-mocks">
-    DEPLOYED_ADDRESSES_FILE_PATH=... (for example: "deploy-config/deployed-addrs.json")
+    DEPLOYED_ADDRESSES_FILE_NAME=... (in the deploy-config folder, for example: "deployed-addrs.json")
     ONCHAIN_VOTING_CHECK_MODE=false
     ```

-2. Create a deployed addresses list JSON file with all the required values (at the location specified in DEPLOYED_ADDRESSES_FILE_PATH):
+2. Create a deployed addresses list JSON file with all the required values (at the location specified in DEPLOYED_ADDRESSES_FILE_NAME):

     ```
     {